Dephasing of planar Ge hole spin qubits due to 1/$\textit{f}$ charge noise: Results and discussion

-This trend is expected: the dephasing in the effective qubit Hamiltonian separates spin-up and spin-down states and must break time reversal, hence the dephasing rate increases with increasing magnetic field and vanishes at $B$=0\,T reflecting the recovery of Kramers degeneracy.
+The dephasing rate increases with magnetic field as seen in Fig.\,\ref{Fig: 50nm OP-Plane Ensemble Dephasing Rate Total}.
+This trend is expected: the dephasing in the effective qubit Hamiltonian separates spin-up and spin-down states and must break time reversal, hence, the dephasing rate increases with increasing magnetic field and vanishes at $B$=0\,T reflecting the recovery of Kramers degeneracy.
+At the same time, the magnitude of the dephasing time in an in-plane magnetic field is an order of magnitude larger than in the out-of-plane magnetic field.
+Moreover, we have checked that, when the magnetic field is in the plane, most of the dephasing rate is due to the orbital magnetic field terms coupling the in-plane and out-of-plane dynamics.

 Fig.\,\ref{Fig: Total Ensemble T2-rate vs Dotsize} presents $1/T_2^*$ for a circular quantum dot as a function of the dot radius in different magnetic field orientations for a fixed gate electric field $F$=2\,MV/m.
 The trend differs markedly depending on the magnetic field orientation.
-As the dot radius increases, $1/T_2^*$ decreases for a fixed in-plane magnetic field $B_x$=0.67\,T, while it decreases for a perpendicular field of $B_z=$7\,mT.
+As the dot radius increases, $1/T_2^*$ decreases for a fixed in-plane magnetic field $B_x$=0.67\,T, while it decreases then increases for a perpendicular field of $B_z=$7\,mT.
 This difference reveals distinct mechanisms by which the magnetic field enhances the dephasing time as a function of the quantum dot size.
 For ${\bm B} \parallel \hat{\bm x}$, both the orbital terms (captured by the Peierls substitution $-i\hbar\nabla + e\bm{A}$) and the Zeeman contributions (captured by $H_{\text{Z}}$) lead to a decreasing $1/T_2^*$ with $a_x$, resulting in the monotonically decreasing trend shown in Fig.\,\ref{Fig: Total Ensemble T2-rate vs Dotsize}-(a).
 In the $B_z$ case, the Zeeman terms cause $1/T_2^*$ to decrease with increasing $a_x$, but the dominant orbital terms show an increasing trend, leading to the monotonically increasing trend in Fig.\,\ref{Fig: Total Ensemble T2-rate vs Dotsize}-(b).
+These results reflect the complex interplay of the hole spin-orbit interaction, the random defect potential, and the orbital magnetic field contributions, highlighting the different role played by orbital terms and Zeeman terms in different magnetic field orientations.
+Whereas the confinement energy scales as $1/a^2$, the effective Rashba spin-orbit coupling for holes has terms linear and cubic in the wave vector, which scale as $1/a$ and $1/a^3$, respectively.
+The effective defect potential decreases with increasing $a$ but cannot be expressed in closed form, while the 2D Rashba model has a very limited range of applicability.
+Hence the observed trends as a function of radius cannot be encapsulated in a simple expression.
+Similar trends are observed with respect to the dot anisotropy, where $a_x$ is kept constant and $a_y$ is varied.
+Fig.\,\ref{Fig: Total Ensemble T2-rate vs Anisotropy} considers the anisotropy of the quantum dot.